-- Benefits & Effectiveness: How far and how fast will carbon taxes drive down carbon dioxide emissions?
+- Effectiveness of a carbon tax: How fast or slowly will different levels of carbon taxes drive down emissions?

 - Carbon pricing and environmental justice: A critical examination of the nearly-universal antipathy for carbon taxes and other pricing policies, among EJ advocates.

 - Border-tax adjustments: How can and should nations use tariffs to protect trade-exposed industries from domestic carbon taxes?
 Should carbon-taxing nations impose climate taxes on imports from the U.S. in order to capture climate damage from America’s burning of untaxed fossil fuels?